awsdocs/aws-doc-sdk-examples/tools/cdk_app_template/README.md

 * ``package-lock.json``
 * This version of the ``README.md`` file

 This is especially important for the ``node_modules/`` folder, as it could grow to several hundred megabytes or more in size during development.
+The ``.gitignore`` file in this folder contains a list of these folders and files.

 The caller can regenerate these unmerged folders and files on their own machine if desired by running the preceding ``npm`` and ``cdk`` commands on their own machine (after of course installing the AWS CDK prerequisites).